Skip to content

 1. Parse and validate all templates (fail fast - no partial creates on error)

-If an agent with the same name is already running, it is reused (not duplicated).
+If a room or agent with the same name already exists, it is reused (not duplicated).

 Teardown

-Delete resources in reverse order (workflows first, then agents):
+Delete resources in reverse order (workflows → agents → rooms):

 agent teardown .agentd/